Equity in CPS

 “As the Chief Executive Officer of Chicago Public Schools, I spend a lot of time talking about how CPS is a district on the rise.”

-A message from the Chief Equity Officer
+A message from the Interim Chief Education Officer

 “Even today, I can still name the educators and mentors who supported me back in high school.”